ramseymcgrath/PCILeechFWGenerator/README.md

   --disable-power-management --disable-performance-counters
 ```

-**Note:** The system will automatically build the required container image (`dma-fw`) if it doesn't exist.
+**Note:** When using container builds, the system will automatically build the required container image (`dma-fw`) if it doesn't exist.
 This happens during the first run and requires an internet connection to download base images.

 **Output:** `output/firmware.bin` (FPGA bit‑stream ready for flashing).